AnubhavKandwal/Electronic-Health-Record/README.md

 # Electronic-Health-Record
-Research project to give ownership of the health record to the Patient
+Project to give ownership of the health record to the Patient

 ## Registration Contract Initialisaton